igorline/slither_wiki/Data-dependency.md

-[Work in progress]

 # Data dependency

 Data dependency allows knowing if the value of a given variable is influenced by another variable's value.

-Because smart contracts have a state machine based archicture, the results of the data depenency depends of the context (function/contract) of the analysis.
+Because smart contracts have a state machine based architecture, the results of the data dependency depend on the context (function/contract) of the analysis.
 Consider the following example:
 ```solidity
 contract MyContract{
     uint a = 0;